Oliver Hermanus: Early life and career

 Hermanus was born in Cape Town and moved to Plettenberg Bay when he was three.
-He grew up in a house his father built in the hills, as his coloured family was not permitted to live in the town centre under Apartheid.
+He grew up in a house his father built in the hills, as his 'coloured' family was not permitted to live in the town centre under Apartheid.
 His parents were ANC activists.
 His family buried banned books in the garden, ignored segregated beaches, and homeschooled his older siblings.
 They commuted to school nearby in the Eastern Cape.

 Hermanus graduated with a Bachelor of Arts in Film, Media, and Visual Studies from the University of Cape Town.
 He initially worked as a press photographer for the Cape Argus newspaper.
-In 2006, Hermanus received a private scholarship to attend the London Film School, where he earned his master's degree in film.
+While working for "The Argus", a mutual friend introduced Hermanus to award-winning German director Roland Emmerich who played a crucial role in Hermanus's career by giving him a private scholarship to attend the London Film School, where he earned his master's degree in film.
+Emmerich helped Hermanus make his first feature film, "Shirley Adams".

 Films

 Shirley Adams

 Shirley Adams, Hermanus's first film, released in 2009, relates the story of a single mother raising her paraplegic son, who was injured during a gang fight.
 Hermanus has stated that he got the idea for the film from his sister, an occupational therapist, who told him the story of a teenage boy paralysed in a shooting incident.

 Shirley Adams premiered at the Durban International Film Festival in 2009 where the film received awards for Best South African Film, Best First Film, and Best Actress for Denise Newman.
 The film was shown in competition at the Locarno Film Festival and was also shown at the Toronto International Film Festival.
 The film also won awards for Best Film and Best Director at the 2009 South African Film and Television Awards.